Scott-Ian/KombuchaKafeRedux/README.md

 ## Known Bugs

 _There are some known bugs with the current version.
-The Top Sellers list does not always function as intended, and sometimes will display the least popular drinks, before reverting to the correct order after another order has been placed._
+The Top Sellers list had to be deactivated for this iteration, as time constraints prevented dedicating the time needed to implement that functionality.
+The placeholder information for editing a card had to be commented out.
+I am not sure where in the code my kombuchaId identifier is being nulled.
+Also editing a kombucha entry, just ends up generating a new entry and not replacing the previous entry._

 _Additionally, styling is not complete.
 I was having trouble integrating CSS grid with this REACT application.
 A further exploration I was not able to accomplish due to time limitations was implementing the search bar at the top of the screen to only display beverages whose name or description contain the search string._